japila-books/apache-spark-internals/docs/webui/StagePage.md

 `attempt` is...

-NOTE: `id` and `attempt` uniquely identify the stage in link:spark-webui-JobProgressListener.adoc#stageIdToData[JobProgressListener.stageIdToData] to retrieve `StageUIData`.
+NOTE: `id` and `attempt` uniquely identify the stage in spark-webui-JobProgressListener.md#stageIdToData[JobProgressListener.stageIdToData] to retrieve `StageUIData`.

 `task.page` (default: `1`) is...